web3/web3.js/docs/include_package-core.rst

     - ``Object`` - ``HttpProvider``: The HTTP provider is **deprecated**, as it won't work for subscriptions.
     - ``Object`` - ``WebsocketProvider``: The Websocket provider is the standard for usage in legacy browsers.
     - ``Object`` - ``IpcProvider``: The IPC provider is used node.js dapps when running a local node.
 Gives the most secure connection.
-    - ``Object`` - ``givenProvider``: When using web3.js in an Enthereum compatible browser, this will be set with the current native provider by that browser.
-Doesn't need to be instantiated.

 -------
 Example